lifoongchan/kubernetes-online-deployment/README.md

 ### This is only personal, study note and it might consists of wrong concepts/errors ###
-Kubernetes service is required to expose application to internet.
+Kubernetes service such as Load Balancer (LB) is required to expose application to internet.
 Depending on the requirement of the app or service, there are alternatives for online deployment.
-Load Balancer (LB) is suitable for apps and services that need high availability, scalability, traffic management, security or redundancy
+LB is suitable for apps and services that need high availability, scalability, traffic management, security or redundancy
 (* redundancy - LB make sure requests are directed to healthy instance by detecting and redirecting traffic away from instances with issues.)